FFMG/myoddweb.piger/readme.md

 ### Plugin is not loading

 If you get an error loading a plugin, **it is almost certainly** because your plugin was build in x86 and you are trying to debug it with an x64 plugin.

+### Keyboard shortcut is not always picked up.

+This happens when you are not debuging in 'Elevated mode', basically you need to debug as an admin.

+If you are using visual studio, simply restart the IDE, but be sure to run as Admin.
+That will launch the app as admin as well.

+**NB**: In release mode, the app auto-elevates itself.